 Since 1989, the CAP (Child Advancement Project) at Thrive has been matching caring and nurturing volunteers with students in the Bozeman Public Schools grades K-12.
+In 2012, CAP was implemented in the Big Sky Public Schools.
 CAP mentors meet with the same student for one hour a week during the school year.
 In just one hour a week, you can help kids succeed, support Bozeman Schools and give back to our community.

 CAP Mentors work one-on-one with students to increase academic and social competency and to enhance opportunities for academic challenge.
 They provide support and encouragement, help students discover and build upon their individual strengths, and affirm student’s ability to shape their own futures.
 Matches spend their time completing homework, playing sports and board games, or just visiting.
 Mentor efforts complement those of the teacher and the family and students are nominated by school staff, parents, or can request a mentor for themselves.
 All mentors complete a thorough application process and all matches are provided ongoing support by professional Thrive staff.
 To find the CAP Coordinator at your school visit our Thrive Staff page.

 CAP, one of the first school-based mentor programs in the country increases student academic performance, social competence, class participation and decreases negative student behaviors.
-During the 2011-2012 school year, 557 students were matched with mentors.
+During the 2012-2013 school year, 577 students were matched with 560 volunteer mentors in the Bozeman and Big Sky School Districts.
+Since 1990, 8,827 students have been matched with 7,898 volunteer mentors.

 “I learned what a difference I can truly make.
 I saw a ton of progress with [my student].
 I am really proud.
 Made every single day worth it.”- CAP Mentor 2012